z3ta01/makefurt/trunk/arduino-libraries/README.txt

+These are libraries external to the MAKEfurt project.
+Distribution is according to the included licenses.

-put these into Arduino's libraries folder on Mac: ~/Documents/Arduino/libraries
+To make them work, put them into Arduino's libraries folder on Mac: ~/Documents/Arduino/libraries